connorivy/MockMe/README.md

 ## What is it?

-MockMe is a library for mocking dependencies in your production code.
+MockMe is a library for mocking dependencies in your unit test projects.
 Unlike other libraries that can only mock interfaces and virtual methods, MockMe can mock sealed classes and non-virtual methods.

 ## Getting Started